mknadi25/llm_app/README.md

 - **GCP**: Use Cloud Storage for model registry
 - **Azure**: Use Azure Blob Storage

-Configure the `ARVAN_ENDPOINT` environment variable for S3-compatible storage.
+Configure the `S3_ENDPOINT` environment variable for S3-compatible storage.

 ## Development Workflow